5212 Katella, Suite 106

 Biography: Jerry Davelaar is a licensed marriage and family therapist.
 He received his Masters in Marriage and Family Therapy at Fuller Theological Seminary School of Psychology.
 He also received a Master of Divinity at Fuller Theological Seminary School of Theology.
 After serving the church for 15 years as a pastor, 10 years as a senior pastor, Jerry returned to his work as a therapist.
 His areas of interest are: working with individuals seeking help for anger, shame, trauma, guilt, anxiety and depression; working with couples and parents seeking hope and help with marital and family issues.
 He has a special interest in working with pastors and their spouses regarding family and church struggles.

-Biography: Julie is a Marriage and Family Therapist intern who completed her Master’s degree from Hope International University.
+Biography: Julie is an Associate Marriage and Family Therapist who completed her Master’s degree from Hope International University.
 As a therapist, Julie desires to come alongside people and empower them in reaching their full potential as they find more honesty and resiliency in themselves.
 In her work, she is passionate about helping people foster strong, nurturing relationships.
 Julie has experience working with women in Uganda and South Africa who were victims of trauma, abuse, and violence.
 She is trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR) which she implements when working with trauma recovery and relationship injuries.
 Her areas of focus include depression, anxiety, trauma, grief and loss, relationship issues, couple’s counseling and premarital counseling.

 Biography: Kevin Van Lant is a licensed psychologist who received his doctorate from Rosemead School of Psychology.
 While maintaining a clinical practice at CIFT, Kevin is also a full-time professor at Biola University where he teaches courses in psychology and pastoral counseling.
 He works primarily with depression, anxiety, addictions and those suffering from long-term emotional and spiritual distress.
 Kevin speaks on a broad range of topics including mens issues, child development, parenting, marriage, and general dynamics within all relationships.